 We know it’s never fun to speak about rules, but Allemansrätten is such a unique and wonderful institution, we would never want to give people reason to reverse it.

-Travelling to Sweden is easy no matter what method of transport you favour.
-The main airports are Stockholm and Gothenburg, but Copenhagen in neighbouring Denmark is only 20 minutes away from Malmö so is also a good destination.
+Traveling to Sweden is easy, no matter what method of transport you favor.
+The main airports are Stockholm and Gothenburg, but Copenhagen in neighboring Denmark is only 20 minutes away from Malmö, so that is also a good starting point to consider.
 Buying in advance means cheaper tickets, of course!

 Obviously, our main tip would be: have fun!
 Embrace the uncertain nature of wild camping, the fact that you don’t necessarily know where you’ll be laying your head that evening, the fact that you have the right and the freedom to explore different parts of this beautiful country and not have to leave at the end of the day.